Creating the X Factor in your small businesskelly.connor

 Get Back to Basics

 First and foremost, reflect on what made you start your business right at the beginning.
 Use this to understand what your passions are, and make a list of the goals you set yourself.
 It is very unlikely that cold hard cash was your only drive.
-What will make you stand out from the crowd is sharing this passion with your customers, suppliers and employees.
+What will make you stand out from the crowd and have the business X factor is sharing this passion with your customers, suppliers and employees.

 Work on Building your Brand